 A nominee should have contributed by their work to the execution of the tasks and projects of the FGG, and in so doing, gone beyond the normal tasks and duties of a member of the FGG community.
 A nominee must have served for at least one year as an FGG volunteer.
 A volunteer from a Gay Games host who has collaborated closely with the FGG may also be nominated.

 This award is symbolised by the Cape Town Cup, which was a gift to the FGG from the mayor of Cape Town presented at the Civic Dinner offered by the City of Cape Town at the 2008 Annual Meeting.
+The recipient will also receive a legacy medal and a certificate of honour.

 2017 Legacy Award Winner Wayne Morgan, Male Volunteer of the Year, presented in Paris France